zaschiff/CompleteWebDeveloperBootcamp/README.md

 #### Colt's Solution

-Is the coded along version of colt's solution to the blog exercise. i have achieved a simialr result, but this is the direct solution form Colt.
+Is the coded along version of Colt's solution to the blog exercise.
+I have achieved a simialr result in my work, but this is the direct solution form Colt.